 Unlike Foursquare, Facebook has toned down the gaming aspects of Places and focused squarely on usefulness.
 The lure is twofold: broadcasting your location to friends and finding discounts from businesses.
 The power of the latter was on display when Gap gave away 10,000 jeans for check-ins on a single day.
 It was the kind of volume Foursquare would struggle to get, Perez said.

 “It shows the power of reach and scale versus functionality,” he said.

 The battle between the companies is being fought on unusually personal terms.
 Many of the major players have been good friends for years and pioneered early location services.

 Selvadurai and Crowley met while working for different location startups that shared an office in Greenwich Village in 2007.
 Selvadurai worked for Socialight, a mobile service for users to leave “sticky notes” tied to real-world locations.
 The service was started by Sharon before he joined Facebook.
 Crowley worked at Area/Code, a startup focused on gaming in the real world.
 New York City in 2004-07 was a hotbed of early location efforts, centered around the Interactive Telecommunications Program at New York University, where both Crowley and Sharon graduated.

 “Location services are going to come out of places with dense multilayered points of interest,” said Kevin Slavin, founder of Area/Code and now CEO of Starling, a system for sharing messages while watching TV.
 “The reality is New York City is where it’s densest.”

-Slavin is loath to pick sides but said counting out the smaller competitor is foolhardy.
+Slavin is loathe to pick sides, but said counting out the smaller competitor is foolhardy.